Confused about what to eat when battling with PCOS?

 Ability to maintain (did women gain all the weight right back once the study was over?)

 Improved quality of life (reduced anxiety/depression scores, etc.)

 The reality is we have a lot left to learn but we don’t want you believing every new fad you see on the internet, or torturing yourself counting calories and eating food that doesn’t taste good or make you happy.

 Because guess what?
 It doesn’t have to be that way.

 A full literature review is outside the scope of this blog post… and it would likely make your eyes completely glaze over, so we’re going to summarize the high points here.

 When looking at the data regarding diet and PCOS, the types of diets studied include things like:

 Low glycemic index/load

-And liquid meal replacement diets?
-Been there done that, and personally, we think they’re miserable.
+And the liquid meal replacement eating plan?
+Been there, done that, and personally, we think they’re miserable.